FarukOzderim/Deep-Learning-Specialization-DeepLearningAi/README.md

 _By FarukOzderim_

-Programming Assingments of Deep Learning Specialization Course Of Deeplearningai by Andrew NG.
+Programming Assingments and certificates of Deep Learning Specialization Course Of Deeplearningai by Andrew NG.